-Rams 2023 Draft Prospect Profile: Darnell Wright (OT, Tennessee)
+Rams 2023 Draft Prospect Profile: John Michael Schmitz (IOL, Minnesota)

-After a stellar career for the Volunteers, Wright was invited to the Senior Bowl, where he impressed plenty of scouts and coaches.
-The senior out of Tennessee would then proceed to post a 5.01 40-yard dash (4th among OTs) and a 1.81 10-yard split (tied for 11th among OTs) at the NFL scouting combine.
+Following a productive collegiate career, Schmitz was invited to the Senior Bowl and he impressed scouts.
+He would then record a 5.35 40-yard dash (6th among Cs) and a 1.85 10-yard split (6th among Cs) at the NFL scouting combine.

 How he fits the Rams

 During his time at Minnesota, Schmitz primarily blocked in a zone-running scheme, so he’d understand some concepts in Sean McVay’s offense.
 Schmitz has good lateral quickness in the interior and he was fantastic at communicating calls at the line of scrimmage in college.